Abilities Based Learning and Education Support (ABLES) is a curriculum assessment and reporting suite that:

 - interpret and use the reports which the assessments generate

-- link these to curriculum planning, teaching and learning strategies to better support students with disabilities.
+- link reports to curriculum planning, teaching and learning strategies.

-Enrolment key: Staff at Victorian government schools registering for the first time will require an enrolment key.
-Visit
+Staff at Victorian government schools registering for the first time will require an

 The research behind ABLES

-If you require further information regarding the ABLES resources or materials, please email the ABLES team at:
+If you need more information about the ABLES resources or materials, email

-For technical support in accessing ABLES on the
+For government schools needing technical support to accessing ABLES on the